For Prospective Trainees

 Orthopaedic Surgery Residency

-Our mission is to provide the clinical and surgical skills necessary to competently and ethically practice as a leader in either an academic or a community setting.
+Our mission is to provide the clinical and surgical skills necessary to competently and ethically practice as an academic or community leader.
 In this five-year, ACGME-approved training program, residents train alongside leaders and mentors in orthopaedic surgery, gaining knowledge and experience through tutorials in the clinic and the operating room, clinical research opportunities, and weekly conferences.
-Learn more about the residency; as well as, why choose Duke, view digital conferences and presentationsgo inside the residency, and tour the medical campus.
+Learn more about the residency, as well as why choose Duke, view digital conferences and presentationsgo inside the residency, and tour the medical campus.

-We would like to invite you to view digital conferences and presentations
+We want to invite you to view digital conferences and presentations

 Orthopaedic Surgery Fellowship